Code Red: Repair an AWS Environment with a Linux Bastion HostPush your skills to the next level in a live environment

 About Lab Challenges

 Lab challenges are hands-on labs with the gloves off.
 You jump into an auto-provisioned cloud environment and are given a goal to accomplish.
 No instructions, no hints.
-To pass, you'll have less than one hour to demonstrate your problem-solving skills and get the checks that inspect the state of your lab environment.
+To pass, you'll have a limited time to demonstrate your problem-solving skills and get the checks that inspect the state of your lab environment.

 When running applications in the cloud, enterprises keep security a top priority.